htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     the
     **accounting_group**\ :index:`accounting_group<single: accounting_group; submit commands>`
     command.
 This attribute is only present if an accounting group was requested by the submission.
-See section \ `User Priorities and Negotiation <../admin-manual/user-priorities-negotiation.html>`__
-    for more information about accounting groups.
+See the :doc:`/admin-manual/user-priorities-negotiation` section for more information about accounting groups.
     :index:`AcctGroupUser<single: AcctGroupUser; ClassAd job attribute>`
     :index:`job ClassAd attribute<single: job ClassAd attribute; AcctGroupUser>`